sgdevmane/interview-guide/markdowns/performance/performance-questions.md

 ---

-### Q72: How do you use Protocol Buffers instead of JSON for smaller payloads?

-**Difficulty: Expert**

-**Answer:**

-To use Protocol Buffers instead of JSON for smaller payloads, you should use specific performance techniques or APIs appropriate for expert tasks.
-Provide a clear code example or configuration snippet demonstrating the optimization.

-<div align="right"><a href="#table-of-contents">Back to Top 👆</a></div>

----

-### Q73: How do you optimize GraphQL queries to fetch only needed fields?
+### Q53: How do you optimize GraphQL queries to fetch only needed fields?

-**Difficulty: Intermediate**

 **Answer:**